Howard Freigau

 In July 1932, when playing for the Knoxville Smokies of the Southern Association, Freigau went for an evening swim in Chattanooga, Tennessee.
-He dove headfirst into the shallow end of a swimming pool, broke his neck, and drowned at the age of 29.
+He dived headfirst into the shallow end of a swimming pool, broke his neck, and drowned at the age of 29.

 Freigau's 537 big-league hits included 99 doubles and 25 triples, as well as 15 home runs.